DoctorRyner/sae-builder-legacy/README.md

 run: my-awesome-app-exe # yes, it uses stack exec by default, maybe I should remove that feature?
 ```

+And then use command 'solve formula_name', where solve is command and formula_name is formula (Maybe I shoud rename it to sae command?) <br />

 In some cases you might want define default formula like this: